zth/rescript-relay-router/packages/rescript-relay-router/README.md

 - `location` - the full location object, including pathname/search/hash etc.
 - Any path params.
 For a path like `/some/route/:thing/:otherThing`, `prepare` would receive: `thing: string, otherThing: string`.
 - Any query params.
 For a path like `/some/route/:thing?someParam=bool&anotherParam=array<string>`, `prepare` would receive `someParam: option<bool>, anotherParam: option<array<string>>`.
 More on query params later.
+- `childParams?` - _If_ the route's child routes has path params, they'll be available here.

 `prepareCode` will receive the same props as `prepare` above.